 Set a new administration password for the node.
 Enter it again in the Retype Password box to verify it is correct.
+You can click the eye icon at the right of the password fields to toggle between hidden and visible text.
 The first time a node is configured it will require you to change the password.
 Be sure to remember or record the new password so you can use it for any future administrative tasks on the node.